meerimaad/Nodejs-CI-CD-2/README.md

     tag = The version of the Node.js application to deploy.

-    deployment_name = The name of the Kubernetes deployment that will be created.
+    deployment_name = The name of the Kubernetes deployment that will be created. ex: nodejs-app

     image-repository =  GCP artifact repository ex: "us-central1-docker.pkg.dev/terraform-project-alpkocer/team2-nodejs/nodejs"

     host =  ingress host URL for the accessing the application.
+Please make sure it starts with deployment_name for accurate uptime check. ex: "nodejs-app.google_domain_name"
 }

 ```